NAIS FACULTY ADVISORY GROUP:

 The NAIS Faculty Advisory Group serves as a steering committee for the NAIS Initiative.
 All of the following standing faculty at Penn are available to advise individual NAIS students in their respective disciplines and areas of expertise.

-Dr. Margaret M. Bruchac, Assistant Professor of Anthropology, Coordinator of Native American and Indigenous Studies.
+Dr. Margaret M. Bruchac, Associate Professor of Anthropology, Coordinator of Native American and Indigenous Studies.

 Research: Native American material culture and performance; museum representation and repatriation; Indigenous archaeologies and cultural heritage; Algonkian oral traditions; Haudenosaunee and Algonkian wampum ceremonialism.